awushensky/proj100demo/README.md

 problems if the types of data packets changes with frequency.
 Any change to this enum requires a recompile and a redeploy.
 If the data packet types change regularly, it might make sense to replace the `enum` with a `string` and instead manage the types exclusively from the `types` database table.

+The database currently uses the `types` table to describe the types available.
+Other tables reference types by a non-enforcing foreign key.
+This reduces database footprint, but increases the complexity of queries and inserts.
+It might be worth it to switch to using strings in the tables for the types if database footprint is less of a concern than query or insert speed.

 The app keeps a record of every data packet that was ever sent through it.
 This has the benefit of good auditing, but the obvious disadvantage of potentially taking up tons of database space.
 If required, there are two ways of addressing